Tidal (service): MQA audio quality controversy

-After skepticism of Tidal and MQA claims, without independent verification, that MQA sound quality is better than standard PCM encoding, such as "MQA offers our members a more natural, believable, involving and immersive listening experience," GoldenSound, a YouTuber, conducted a series of tests to publish non-music audio test signals to the platform which were rejected because "the MQA encoder was unable to encode the file."

-GoldenSound then successfully passed the MQA encoding validation step by hiding test signals added to music, such as white noise, an impulse response, a square wave, a 32-tone test signal, and the RMAA test sequence interspersed with self-produced music.
+After expressing skepticism about Tidal and MQA claims that MQA sound quality is better than standard PCM encoding with statements like "MQA offers our members a more natural, believable, involving and immersive listening experience," GoldenSound, a YouTuber, conducted a series of tests in 2021.
+At first, he published non-music audio test signals on the platform which were rejected because the MQA encoder was unable to encode the file.
+He then circumvented the validation by hiding test signals added to music, such as white noise, an impulse response, a square wave, a 32-tone test signal, and the RMAA test sequence interspersed with self-produced music.
 He uploaded a 44.1 kHz version and an 88.2 kHz version, which exceeded the encoder parameters meant to allow MQA processing with no audible loss, distortions, or compression.

-After comparing the original test file to the MQA encoded file, it was shown that the MQA-encoded versions uploaded to Tidal had distorted many of the test signals and, on the 88.2 kHz version, had added high-frequency noise to the entire file.
-The non-encoded test files were compared to the same files uploaded to other streaming services, prominently Deezer, which had no loss or compression added, showing that the MQA encoding had reduced the file's quality.
-GoldenSound concluded that MQA is not lossless, that it differs from the original master, and that it's not at all how the artist intended for it to be listened to.
+Compared to the original test file, the MQA-encoded versions uploaded to Tidal distorted many of the test signals.
+The 88.2 kHz version also introduced high-frequency noise to the entire file.
+In contrast, the same files uploaded to other streaming services had no loss added, showing that the MQA encoding had reduced the overall quality.
+GoldenSound concluded that MQA is not lossless and deviates from the original master, as well as from how artists intend their work to be heard.